mmatyas/pegasus-docs/docs/themes/qml-tutorials.md

 ## Dynamic layout

 A theme should be able to show the list of games and collections.
 An array of data objects is what QML calls "Model".
-You can fully customize how one item should look like on the screen (the "Delegate"), and how all these items should be aligned/ laid out (the "View").
+You can fully customize how one item should look like on the screen (the "Delegate"), and how all these items should be aligned/laid out (the "View").

 The standard layouts are: